“There are different gifts but the same Spirit,

 There are many different ways that you can participate in the music ministry.
 Click here to find out more about our musical opportunities and where you can use your musical gifts.

 - Requirements differ based on your role in the music ministry.

 We have music opportunities available for all ages, from children up to senior citizens.
 Training is provided on an ongoing basis and regular rehearsals take place throughout the year.

 “How beautiful are the hands and feet that bring good news.” -Romans 10:14-15

-Projectionists control and operate the A/V system for Sunday liturgies, weddings, funerals and or special occasions.
+Projectionists operate the A/V system for Sunday liturgies, weddings, funerals and or special occasions.
 This includes starting up and shutting down equipment.
 This ministry gives the opportunity for the assembly to participate fully in the liturgy.

 - Must pay attention to what is going on during liturgy

 - Needs to be able to multi-task well

 - Knowledge of Microsoft PowerPoint and computer skills are helpful